imohamnur/Youtube.com-Clone-HTML/README.md

 # Youtube.com Clone HTML

 This project is a recreation of the YouTube homepage using HTML and CSS.
-It mimics the design and layout of the YouTube website, showcasing various video previews, a header with search functionality, a sidebar with navigation links, and other components commonly found on the YouTube homepage.
+It mimics the design and layout of the YouTube website, showcasing various video previews, a header, a sidebar, and other components commonly found on the YouTube homepage.

 ## Preview